 A while ago, we posted a tip where we used Neogrub tool in order to gain a dual boot situation.
-But the latest Remix OS version 3 also included a modified version of Unetbootin to directly install the operating system to hard Drive and update boot loader information, let’s see how you can dual boot remix OS 3 on your computer without breaking your current operating system.
+But the latest Remix OS version 3 also included a modified version of Unetbootin to install the operating system to hard Drive directly and update bootloader information, let’s see how to dual boot remix OS 3 on your computer without breaking your current operating system.

 Why dual boot Remix OS with Windows?